ICrxzy/TycoonSystem/README.md

 | End_Game_Device | Device to end the game upon rebirth. |
 | Income_Multiplier_Per_Rebirth | The income multipler per rebirth.
 (BuyableIncome * Mult) (Where Mult = 1.0 + (RebirthCount * Income_Multiplier_Per_Rebirth)) |

-### `Helper.verse`
+<h2 align="center">Helper.verse</h2>
-This script is a project specific script that handles large or side functions that all scripts may or may not need to use.
+<p align="center">This script is a project specific script that handles large or side functions that all scripts may or may not need to use.</p>

-### `Util.verse`
+<h2 align="center">Util.verse</h2>
-A universal multi-project script featuring common utility functions like StringToMessage, or Variable conversions.
+<p align="center">A universal multi-project script featuring common utility functions like StringToMessage, or Variable conversions.</p>